github/opensourcefriday/app/views/home/companies.md

 ## Join the community on Open Source Friday

+> Logistics: remove any barriers to making it happen this Friday

 ### Set aside time

 Encourage your employees and coworkers to schedule time to work on open source this Friday.

 CTA: Add to calendar

+> Knowledge: What if I feel like I don't know enough yet?

 ## Learn

 Learn more about why/how companies contribute to and release open source

 CTA: Read the guide

+> Onramp: Ok, I'm ready.
+Let's do this.

 ## Contribute